 The key to knowing which technique is right for you is getting the right diagnosis.
 Once you have a good idea of where all this anger is coming from, you can make a targeted plan to solve your issues.
-It is completely normal to feel angry.
-It only creates an issue when you can't pull yourself out of an angry fit.
+It is completely normal to feel angry at times.
+It creates an issue however when you begin to hurt yourself or other people on a regular basis.
 This is where a therapist can step in and give you the right steps to take toward recovery.

 Frequent Angry Outbursts

 Angry outbursts aren't fun for anyone.
 It makes your friends and family members uncomfortable and is likely an awkward situation for you as well.
-It is without a doubt that your life would be greatly improved by the reduction of these outbursts.
+Reducing the frequency and the intensity of these outsburts has benefits to you personally, socially and relationally.
 Unfortunately, this is often easier said than done.

-For many people that report this problem, it is the only way they have learned to deal with their anger.
+For many people that live with anger issues, it is the only way they have learned to deal with their anxiety and frustration.
 By the time the realization comes around that it's a problem, it might be too late.
 Once a habit is ingrained within the way you handle your problems, it can be hard to break.
 Therefore, the guidance of a professional is a great option.

 A professional will have thousands of hours of training working with people with similar issues.
-They will have an advanced understanding of the issue and tons of experience in fixing it.
-Eliminating frequent angry outbursts will be a job that a professional is more than equipped to handle.
-This will ensure your battle is not so much of an uphill struggle.
-You will be able to feel supported and confident that you can handle your issues in a way that is healthy and comfortable.
+They will have an advanced understanding of the issue and experience fixing it.
+Eliminating frequent angry outbursts is a job that many professionals are equipped to handle.
+Using a professional therapist ensures your battle against rage has a guide and confidant.
+You will feel supported and confident that you can handle your issues in a way that is healthy and comfortable.